 Only Using the Minimum Amount of Botox® Needed to Deliver Desired Results

 Some practitioners licensed to inject Botox® do not have the advanced education and training as Dr. Sood on the proper amount of the solution needed to deliver results a patient will love.
 Unfortunately, to compensate for this lack of knowledge, sometimes these practitioners become overzealous with the amount of Botox® administered, essentially giving patients an overdose of the solution.

 If you receive too much Botox® consistently during your routine injections, you are more likely to develop a resistance to Botox® over time.
-Therefore, you want to make sure you trust a practitioner like Dr. Sood who is specially trained to provide the proper amount of this injectable to his South Jersey patients.
+Therefore, you want to make sure you trust a practitioner like Dr. Sood who is specially trained to provide the proper amount of this injectable to his New Jersey patients.